How to Fill In the Study Doc

 The tracers sheet is pre-populated with extisting TraceBase tracer entries whose compounds match the compounds extracted

-, but it is not uncommon for those tracers to not include the tracers in your study, so
+from your peak annotation files, but it is not uncommon for those tracers to not include the tracers in your study, so

 you may need to enter them manually.
 You may remove any tracer rows that are unrelated to your study, if you wish.
 In

-doing so, you do not need to ensure that the Tracer Row Group
+doing so, you do not need to ensure that the Tracer Row Groups are sequential, but if you remove a row, make sure to

-remove every row with the same Tracer Row Group
+remove every row with the same Tracer Row Group.

 -